Skip to content

 KORA watches the customer-success Slack channels you’ve authorized, the account notes you’ve granted access to, and the renewal calendar.
 The trigger taxonomy fires on patterns: silence past the customer’s usual cadence, escalation language, usage drops past a threshold, complaint volume.

 When a trigger fires, KORA produces a candidate row for the weekly scorecard with a one-sentence reason and a draft follow-up.
 Your CSM reviews, edits, and sends.
-KORA learns from what gets sent vs. what gets killed; the next cycle’s scorecard reflects the calibration.
+KORA learns from what gets sent vs. what gets killed; the next cycle’s scorecard reflects the tuning.

 Where I push hardest

-KORA is calibrated to the silence that matters.
+KORA is tuned to the silence that matters.
 Most monitoring agents alert on volume; KORA alerts on the absence of expected signals — the customer who used to ping every Tuesday and went quiet last week.

 What surprises new clients